ivotron/quiho-popper/paper/paper.md

 order to prevent some features from dominating in the process of creating the prediction models (the data for @Fig:variability has been normalized prior to being plotted).
-In section @Sec:eval we evaluate the effectiveness of FGRUPs.
+In section @Sec:eval we evaluate the effectiveness of IRUPs.

-## Using FGRUPs in Automated Regression Tests {#sec:compare-fgrups}
+## Using IRUPs in Automated Regression Tests {#sec:compare-irups}

-As shown in @Fig:pipeline (step 4), when trying to determine whether a performance degradation occurred, FGRUPs can be used to compare differences between current and past versions of an application.
+As shown in @Fig:pipeline (step 4), when trying to determine whether a performance degradation occurred, IRUPs can be used to compare differences between current and past versions of an application.
 In order to do so, we apply a simple algorithm.
 Given two profiles $A$ and $B$, and an arbitrary $\epsilon$ value, look at first feature in